quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 We hope that the deployment of a proposed standard version of the QUIC protocol will provide an incentive for these networks to permit QUIC traffic.
-Indeed, the ability to treat QUIC traffic statefully as discussed in section XX of
+Indeed, the ability to treat QUIC traffic statefully as discussed in section 3.1 of
 {{draft-kuehlewind-quic-manageability}} would remove one network management incentive to block this traffic.

 # Zero RTT: Here There Be Dragons {#zero-rtt}

 QUIC provides for 0-RTT connection establishment (see section 3.2 of
 {{I-D.ietf-quic-transport}}).
 However, data in the frames contained in the first packet of a such a connection must be treated specially by the application layer.
 Since a retransmission of these frames resulting from a